inverno-io/inverno-mods/inverno-web-server/README.md

 Publisher<Book> list();
 ```

 In the preceding example, as soon as a book is retrieved from a data store it can be sent to the client which can then process responses as soon as possible reducing the latency and resource consumption on both client and server.
-The response content type is `application/x-ndjson`, so each book is encoded in JSON before a newline delimiter to let the client detects partial responses as defined by [the ndjon format][ndjson].
+The response content type is `application/x-ndjson`, so each book is encoded in JSON before a newline delimiter to let the client detects partial responses as defined by [the ndjson format][ndjson].

 ##### Server-sent events